NagaVelaga/T20-Cricket-Analysis/README.md

 ## 3. Data Collection
 Data Collection using web scrapping from [espn website](https://www.espncricinfo.com/series/icc-men-s-t20-world-cup-2022-23-1298134).

-Used Brightdata tool to scrap the data from the website.
+Used Beautifulsoup tool to scrap the data from the website.
 We get all the information in the form of json files.

 ## 4. Data Cleaning and Processing
 In jupyter notebook all the files are cleaned and then processed.